Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 Alfred Hitchcock 3-Disc Collectors' Edition US Lionsgate DVD

-This US DVD set is still the best, most authentic release available of Rich and Strange, and several others – bar none.
+Lionsgate’s US DVD set is the best pre-restoration release available of Rich and Strange, and several other Hitchcocks

-Rich and Strange’s transfer on most official releases is from an excellent copy preserved by the British Film Institute which though unrestored is in great condition, conveying the visuals and audio well, though note it’s strongest on the first US DVD.
-2021 saw a new 4K restoration along with Number Seventeen, both of which have so far have only been released on Kino Lorber’s US discs.
-After originally being announced in 2018, they were delayed for three years when Kino realised both films only had unrestored SD transfers unsuitable for BD.
-Exactly the same problem is blocking a HD release of Secret Agent, which had a similar unwittingly faux BD announcement made by a French label.
-This 4K restoration brings the expected improvements in all areas with the film’s grainy, sfumato textures really brought to the fore and its audio sounding clearer than ever – but there are several caveats which make it less than essential…
+2021 saw a new 4k restoration alongside Number Seventeen; after Kino Lorber originally announced both films for US release in 2018, they were delayed for three years when Kino learned there were only preserved SD transfers unsuitable for BD.
+Exactly the same problem is blocking a HD release of Secret Agent, which had a similar, unwittingly premature BD announcement made by a French label.
+Rich and Strange’s restoration brings expected improvements in all areas with its grainy, sfumato textures really brought to the fore and the audio sounding clearer than ever – but sadly the US release revisits past sins.

+It’s especially unfortunate Kino Lorber’s restored discs have the faulty soundtrack and, as with their faulty Blackmail discs, they won’t be issuing corrected replacements.
 Though they’ve otherwise made an effort with this film, it’s still a bit cheeky of Kino to give it a standalone disc.
 Remember it’s only 83 minutes long, and their package for both it and the hour-long Number Seventeen would have easily fitted on a dual-layered twofer.
-As things currently stand, the various restorations of Hitch’s Studiocanal-owned films are not in the frame for release elsewhere, and Kino’s slipshod efforts may yet stand at their sole representation on disc.
-Overall, colour me extremely unimpressed.

 Joan Barry and Henry Kendall in Rich and Strange (1931, dir.
-Alfred Hitchcock), ship
+Alfred Hitchcock)

 All at sea: Joan Barry and Henry Kendall anchors a-weigh up their options